 I sorted through a lot of keepsakes and belongings as I cleaned out my parents’ home after their deaths, but their recipes do not evoke sadness as their other possessions did.

 I do not cry when I make the dishes using their handed-down cookbooks.
 I smile.
 It’s as if despite the distance between us, I can pull my mother closer.

 A box of index cards, smudged with food particles, make me smile, too.
 These were Mom’s special recipes, the things she made us over and over again.

 Food is life.
 And there is pleasure in eating good food.
 Pleasure.

 There’s also pleasure in eating the foods of your youth.
 And there’s wisdom in laboring over the same five or six dishes that your parent or grandparent labored over at Thanksgiving.
 You get a renewed appreciation for the labor of love they demonstrated.

 That all equates to a Thanksgiving rescue for our Thanksgiving grief.

-Oh, our grief does not evaporate nor should it be ignored.
-And maybe your grief will eclipse the sense of love this year.
+Oh, our grief does not evaporate, nor should it be ignored.
+Maybe this year, the sense of loss will eclipse the sense of love.
 Your loss is still too fresh.

 What is your favorite recipe keepsake?
-What memory does it evoke?
+Is there a specific memory it evokes?

 Copyright © 2020 by Toni Lepeska.
 All rights reserved. www.tonilepeska.com